felicianotech/cicd-101-workshop/tutorial/cicd_101_guide.md

 1. Set up project access in CircleCI dashboard
 2. Define your CI/CD Builds a `config.yml` file

-Once project's are setup in the CircleCI platform any commits pushed upstream tot he codebase will be detected and CircleCI will execute the job defined in your `config.yml` file which is discussed in the next section.
+Once projects are setup in the CircleCI platform any commits pushed upstream to the codebase will be detected and CircleCI will execute the job defined in your `config.yml` file which is discussed in the next section.

 Before continuing ensure the [Prerequisites](#Prerequisites) section is completed.

-### config.yml File
+### .circleci/config.yml

-The config.yml is where all of the CI/CD magic happens.
+config.yml is where all of the CI/CD magic happens.
 Below is an example of the config.yml used in this tutorial with a brief explanation of the syntax:

 ```yaml
 version: 2